adambard/learnxinyminutes-docs/tcsh.html.markdown

 # before executed by the `echo'.
 This is the correct, not a bug.
 echo line1\nline2

-# To prints the two lines you have to type
+# To print the two lines you have to type
 echo "line1\nline2"
 # or
 echo 'line1\nline2'